weka/setup-dlang/README.md

         shell: bash
         run: dub -q test
 ```
-The above example test 11 possible combinations: the latest `dmd` and latest `ldc` on all three platforms,
+The above example tests 11 possible combinations: the latest `dmd` and latest `ldc` on all three platforms,
 `ldc-1.17.0` on all three platforms, and `dmd-2.085.0` on `ubuntu-latest` and `windows-latest`.

 Gdc usage: